 Pledge to Care for Creation

 As part of the recognition of Earth Day, the diocesan Stewardship Office and the Bishop’s Committee on the Environment (BCE) invites us to make a pledge to care for Creation.
+You can make this pledge at any time of year.
 The BCE has created an online version you can download here.

 Carbon Offset Partnership

 Our diocese has a covenant partnership with the Episcopal Diocese of Southern Philippines to offset carbon emissions.
 The trees planted in the Philippines through this partnership have sequestered more than 94K tons of CO2.
 You can be a part of this through clicking here to fund your own carbon offsets and/or helping reduce CO2 at home.
+Read about the Carbon Offset Cooperative Mission of the Diocese of Olympia here.
 You also can watch Bishop Rickel’s introductory video about the partnership.